chaincraft-labs/bridge/hardhat/COMMANDS.md

   A deposit script will add a nonce a the end of the array and a fees deposit script will remove the first nonce of the array.
 It works as a FIFO.

-  > It's used by the scripts, so it's better to not modify it manually.
+  > This file is created and managed by the scripts, so it's better to not modify it manually.

 - `deployedAddresses.json` file:
   It stores the addresses of the deployed contracts on each network.
 It's used to interact with the contracts.

-  > It's used by the scripts, so it's better to not modify it manually.
+  > This file is created and managed by the scripts, so it's better to not modify it manually.

 - `simulationParams.js` can be used to store inputs used for differents actions to simulate, automatize actions... as scenarios, user actions...